One-Shot Coordination of First and Last Mode Transportation: Problem Setup

-where $\displaystyle t_r \ldef \sum_{(l,k) \in E_r}t_{lk}$ is the traversal time of the route $r$.
-Note that there exists a feasible route that passes through a node $l$ if and only if there is a feasible route $r$ with $o_r = l$.
-In general, there may be nodes through which no feasible route passes and can be removed from $G$ without loss of generality.

-For large enough $T$, it is possible that some routes make multiple visits to $I$.
-We call each trip to the interchange on a route as a \emph{leg of the route}.
+We partition each route into \emph{legs}, which are sub-routes that either originate and/or terminate at the hub $H$.
 We denote the $i^\thh$ leg of route $r$ by $r^i = (V_r^i, E_r^i)$ with $V_r^i$ and $E_r^i$ defined in the same manner as $V_r$ and $E_r$ respectively.
-We refer to the first leg of a route as its \emph{primary leg} and all subsequent legs as its \emph{secondary legs}.
-Thus each route has a primary leg but may not have a secondary leg.
+We classify all legs into two types.
+A \emph{circular leg} is one that originates and terminates at the hub $H$, while a \emph{simple leg} is one in which exactly one of the origin, $o_r$, or the destination, $D_r$, is the hub.
 We identify the number of legs in a route $r$ by $\theta_r \in \nat$.
 If $\theta_r = 1$ then we say $r$ is a \emph{simple route}.
-We define a \emph{cycle} in a leg of a route as any sub-sequence of nodes in $V_r^i$ which starts and ends at the same node before reaching $I$.

-Considering routes with multiple legs is particularly useful when the supply is not capable of meeting the demand in one go, in which case feeders can drop-off passengers at the interchange $I$ and return to serve more demand to $I$.
-Let $c_r^i > 0$ denote the per-unit traversal cost on the $i^{\thh}$ leg of $r$.
-Then, the per-unit traversal cost, $c_r > 0$, on a route $r$ is
+We define a \emph{cycle} in a leg of a route as any sub-sequence of nodes in $V_r^i$ which starts and ends at the same node.
+Considering routes with multiple legs is particularly useful when the supply is not capable of meeting the demand in one go, in which case feeders can service the demand with multiple stops at the hub $H$.

+The operator has an objective of completing the trips of the feeder vehicles within a hard time window of length $T$.
+Thus, we need to identify the routes that are feasible for each specific problem under consideration.
+We present here the feasible route sets for the \emph{one-shot feed-in} and the \emph{one-shot feed-out} problems.
+In the feed-in problem, the hub $H$ is the sink of all the demand flows.
+Thus, a route $r$ is feasible in the feed-in problem if its destination is $D_r = H$ and travel time $t_r \leq T$.
+We define the feasible feed-in route set $\Rin$ as

+Note that there exists a feasible route that passes through a node $l$ if and only if there is a feasible route $r$ with $o_r = l$.
+In general, there may be nodes through which no feasible route passes and can be removed from $G$ without loss of generality.

+For the feed-out problem the source of all demand is $H$.
+Therefore for a route $r$ to be feasible for the feed-out problem it should pass through the hub.
+Thus, the feasible feed-out route set $\Rout$ is

+Here, $\Rhat$ denotes the set of all routes that originate from the hub $H$ and have a route travel time less than or equal to $T$.
+Thus, in the feed-out problem, we may have multi-origin multi-destination routing.
+Since we want to consider both feed-in and feed-out problems in a unified framework, we use the $\Mbf{R}$ as a general notation for $\Rin$ or $\Rout$ whenever the discussion is not particular to only one of the problems.
+Finally, we define $\srs{l, k, \Mbf{R} }$ as the set of all simple routes $r \in \Mbf{R}$ that originate at node $l$ and terminate at $k$.
+Thus,